 Since 2014, Chris has served on the Board of Trustees at Virginia Western Community College Educational Foundation.
 In 2018, he became Chairman of the Community College Access Program (CCAP), which makes college available tuition-free to graduates of local high schools.

 Chris became an Instructor of Estate Planning with the Roanoke Financial Services Institute and is a member of the Estates & Trusts Section of the Virginia State Bar.
-He was selected as Professor of Estate Planning at the Judge Advocate’s School where he was assigned to teach lawyers the various techniques of estate planning.
 Chris wrote a monthly column devoted to estate planning in two local publications, and was quoted in The Boston Globe in a front-page article addressing trusts and estates.
 He was selected by the National Business Institute to teach an educational program, Elder Law in Virginia: Legal and Financial Issues, to fellow attorneys for educational credit.
 Chris served as an AARP participating attorney for three years and as President of the Smith Mountain Lake Estate Planning Council.